IBM-Cloud/docs/services/mobileaccess/facebook-auth-cordova.md

 # Enabling Facebook authentication for Cordova apps
 {: #facebook-auth-cordova}

-Last updated: 15 June 2016
+Last updated: 22 August 2016
 {: .last-updated}

-To configure Cordova applications for Facebook authentication integration, you must make changes in native code of the Cordova application, in Java, Objective-C, or Swift.
+To configure {{site.data.keyword.amafull}}  Cordova applications for Facebook authentication integration, make changes in native code of the Cordova application, in Java, Objective-C, or Swift.
 Configure each platform separately.
 This Cordova application must already be instrumented with the  {{site.data.keyword.amashort}} SDK.

 Use the native development environment to make changes in the native code, for example, in Android Studio or Xcode.